ten reasons to visit stoke newington church street feature image

 My Ten Reasons To Visit Stoke Newington Church Street

-- Clissold Park is stunning, with many amenities for the family.
-It’s a lovely park with ponds, fountains, an excellent kids’ playground, splash pad, aviary, animal enclosures, and open green spaces.
-Stop off for refreshments at the Clissold House Park Life Cafe.
-I had a deliciously rich and moist Sticky Chocolate and Orange Cake with a cup of tea.
+1. Clissold Park is stunning, offering numerous amenities for families to enjoy.
+It’s a lovely park with ponds, fountains, an excellent kids’ playground, a splash pad, an aviary, animal enclosures, and open green spaces.
+Stop off for refreshments at the Clissold House.

 2. The atmospheric Victorian Abney Park Cemetery is worth investigating.
 It’s one of the magnificent seven garden parks in London.
-It’s a woodland, nature reserve and memorial park with some parts very overgrown.
+It’s a woodland, nature reserve, and memorial park with some parts that are very overgrown.
 Make sure you have enough battery on your mobile phone to navigate your way out!

 3. Vintage lovers should check out the events at Abney Hall because they host The Hackney Flea Market.
 For pre-loved furniture, visit the Retro Hub, just off Church Street on Marton Road.